 Here’s the trouble with “normalizing” an abnormal work ethic that requires you to act as if you and only you can do whatever it is you are doing, or by remaining within an organizational environment that openly promotes an unhealthy “always on” culture: this sense of forced indispensability can actually affect your physical and mental health, leading to psychological burnout or severe physical illness.

-One study published in the Annals of Internal Medicine, for example, suggested a significantly increased risk of coronary artery disease among those who work 11 hours a day or more – findings that were no doubt enhanced by the lifestyle habits often associated with those who work 11+ hours a day (high stress, lack of exercise, or eating unhealthy take-out meals.(1)
+One study published in the Annals of Internal Medicine, for example, suggested a significantly increased risk of coronary artery disease among those who work 11 hours a day or more – findings that were enhanced by lifestyle habits often associated with those who work 11+ hours a day (high stress, lack of exercise, smoking or eating unhealthy take-out meals.(1)

 It’s ironic, isn’t it?
 Even when the corporate culture itself may be making you sick, you may still feel desperate to return to the same environment that made you sick in the first place.
 After last week’s Heart Sisters article on learning the fine art of p-a-c-i-n-g was published, for example, not every reader agreed with my suggestion that heart patients might want to consider accepting the need to slow down.
 As one reader astutely commented: